yiqiao-yin/Introduction-to-Machine-Learning-Big-Data-and-Application/docs/big-data-machine-learning/Syllabus.md

 Post-Session Readings and Other Activities:
 - Group Project submission

+How to carry out a data science project?
+- Background or Introduction: What is the field?
+What are some interesting and existing applications?
+What are we interested in?
+What is the motivation?
+- Data: Does the data support evidence that can address issues in answering the above motivation question?
+Can you process the data?
+Can you clean up the data?
+What's the estimated cost of running the model on this data?
+- Baseline Model or Benchmark Model: Anything you can get your hands on, feel free to try it?
+Usually this refers to easy models.
+- Proposed Model or Advanced Model: More complex models that have higher performance.
+- Deliverables or Software Production: Extrapolate your machine learning model and turn it into a function or a product.
+- Conclusion: Wrap things up and come up with a conclusion that address the question you are interested.
+In addition, add some future outlook.

 To go back to the Content, please click [here](https://github.com/yiqiao-yin/Introduction-to-Machine-Learning-Big-Data-and-Application/blob/main/docs/big-data-machine-learning/Syllabus.md#content).

 ## Day 14